Anthony Peck

 Anthony Peck (born Carmen Anthony Pecchio; March 20, 1947 – July 20, 1996) was an American actor.
 He was born in Youngstown, Ohio.

-He earned his Bachelor of Arts at the University of Toledo and his Master of Fine Arts in Acting from Temple University.
+He earned his Bachelor of Arts degree at the University of Toledo and his Master of Fine Arts degree in Acting from Temple University.

 He appeared in several of John McTiernan's films, such as Die Hard, The Hunt for Red October, Last Action Hero, and Die Hard with a Vengeance.
 Other appearances include Creator, Unbecoming Age, In the Line of Fire, The Enemy Within, and Carnosaur 3: Primal Species.

 He also appeared in many television show such as Knots Landing, Knight Rider, Dallas, Beauty and the Beast, and Quantum Leap.

-Anthony Peck died of cancer on July 30, 1996, at age 49.
+Anthony Peck died of cancer on July 30, 1996, at the age of 49.